JamesKrW/robot-world/README.md

 python robot-world/scripts/train_vae.py
 ```

-#### Configuration Tips:
-- Start with `droid_100` subset for initial testing
-- For full DROID dataset, it costs ~30 minutes for initialization on an AMD Ryzen 9 7950X machine
+- You can start with `droid_100`.
+The full DROID dataset costs ~30 minutes for initialization on an AMD Ryzen 9 7950X machine.
-- Adjust threading parameters for faster data loading:
+- You can adjust threading parameters for faster data loading:
   ```python
   parallel_calls: int = 16
   traj_transform_threads: int = 16